clementcampagna/Secure-Password-Generator/README.md

 # Secure Password Generator

+This password generator uses MS Windows rand_s function to generate secure seeds before providing new passwords to the user.\
+\
+It is a lightweight console based application which works on Windows XP and later.\
+\
-This password generator uses MS Windows rand_s function to generate secure seeds before providing new passwords to the user.
-It is a lightweight console based application which works on Windows XP and later.
-Users can choose to run this program by simply double-clicking its executable or to call it using a list of predefined parameters shown below.
+Users can choose to run this program by simply double-clicking its executable or to call it using a list of predefined parameters as shown below.

 ### Usage: